Danger0101/Meaningful_Careers_P1/README.md

 ### bugs encountered
 - Hero Image not being responsive in a good way was zooming in weird and making the image basically a tiny fraction of the window.
 Went through a few different variations of this and with the help of my mentor figured out the best solution and I really love how it turned out.
 - A few typos and duplicate entries in the CSS code which was an easy fix as just needed to correct typos and combine the entries
-- Accidentally deleted a body tag on index.html
+- Accidentally deleted a body tag on index.html so added it back in,
-- Whilst learning the mark up in readme
+- No other bugs have been indentified.

 ## Validation testing
 ### CSS